You need backlinks to rank high on Google, isn’t it?

 You can publish your findings and conclusions from a survey as data-driven content.

-If your customer size isn’t large enough, you can collaborate with industry experts and thought leaders to make that happen.
+If your customer size isn’t large enough, you can collaborate with subject matter experts in your industry and thought leaders to make that happen.

 In this example, BambooHR surveyed over 1000 employees to understand what a great onboarding process means to employees.

 This is by far, the easiest type of data-driven content to create.

 This involves curating statistics on the internet related to your industry and publishing them on your website.

 In this case, you make use of existing statistics to create something unique.

 Here is a great example of what a statistics page looks like from the team at Snov.